working-group-two/docs.wgtwo.com/docs/auth-how-to.md

 ### User tokens
 #### Usage
-https://api.wgtwo.com expects the user token as Bearer credential in the HTTP Authorization headers:
+https://api.wgtwo.com expects the user token as a Bearer credential in the HTTP Authorization headers:
 ```
 Authorization: Bearer {usertoken}
 ```